 - What did you like about CROW?
 What was your favorite part of the book and why?
 Which part did you find most exciting?
 Most upsetting? - If you were the editor, is there anything you would change about CROW?
 Explain. - Why do you think the book is titled CROW?
-If you had to select another title, what would you call it and why? - If you could ask the author a question, what would you want to know? - Why do you think the author chose to write a book set during the 1898 coup? - The events in Wilmington were originally referred to as a "riot."
-Based on everything you've learned about the events in 1898 Wilmington and your reading of CROW, is referring to the events as a "race riot" appropriate?
+If you had to select another title, what would you call it and why? - If you could ask the author a question, what would you want to know? - Why do you think the author chose to write a book set during the 1898 riot? - Based on everything you've learned about the events in 1898 Wilmington and your reading of CROW, is referring to the events as a "race riot" appropriate?
 Why or why not?
-The terms massacre, insurrection, and coup d'état are also commonly used.
-What description fits best?
-What might you call it alternatively? - Why is it important to know about the 1898 Wilmington coup?
+The terms massacre, insurrection, and coup d'état have also been used.
+Do any of these descriptions fit better?
+What might you call it alternatively? - Why is it important to know about the 1898 Wilmington Race Riot?